Buying Property As A Student: Can You Get A Home Loan In College Or Graduate School?

 VA loans are available to eligible active-duty service members, reservists, members of the National Guard, veterans and surviving spouses receiving dependency and indemnity compensation.

 There are a couple of major benefits to VA loans.
 To begin with, there’s no down payment requirement.
 Also, you can qualify with a higher DTI on a VA loan then you can on any other major loan program out there.
 On a fixed-rate loan DTIs as high as 60% qualify at Rocket Mortgage®.

 The VA also doesn’t set a specific minimum FICO® Score requirement, so you may find some flexibility there.
-At Rocket Mortgage®, we require a 620, but other lenders may have different standards.
+At Rocket Mortgage®, we require a 580 minimum.

 Finally, as with FHA loans, there are possibilities for manual underwriting that might help some qualify.